tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

 #### Exact Duplicates: status "entered-in-error" in response
 The status of the Immunization resource is returned as "entered-in-error" in the response when a Create interaction is performed submitting data that exactly matches another record.
 An exact match is when all values are the same, apart from ModifiedSourceSystem, ModifiedBy, versionId and id.
 The source Application must recognise this response and invalidate its record accordingly.

+#### Duplicates

+The PMS system shall correctly handle AIR outcomes in the following scenarios:

+* If an exact duplicate is detected in AIR during creation or upsert, AIR will return the record that survived duplicate resolution with meta tag "exact-duplicate-not-created".
+The PMS must handle scenarios where it already has this AIR Identifier on another record held locally.
+* If an exact duplicate is detected in AIR during update, the update will return the status in AIR of the target (updated) record, which will be entered-in-error with Status Reason SNOMED 445672005.
+This shall be reflected in the local record.
+In this scenario, AIR will emit a Duplicate Resolution event via NEMS that cites the AIR Identifiers for both events.
+* Another scenario exists, where a potential duplicate is detected.
+In such cases, the immunisation event will be created or updated successfully and flagged in the AIR for administrative review while the status is kept as submitted.
+The PMS system is not expected to perform any action on this record during the create or update processes.
+* Administrative review of potential duplicates usually results in one record being kept.
+When this occurs, AIR will emit a Duplicate Resolution event via NEMS.
+An Update event (setting status to entered-in-error) is not emitted in this scenario.
+* When administrative review decides to keep both records with no other changes, the change of Data Quality status does not cause an Update event to be emitted via NEMS (other edits would emit an Update event).
+The potential duplicate will then have `meta.extension:air-data-quality-assessment.extension:dqStatus`="A" (Accepted).

 ### HTTP Header Details
 #### Request Headers